 Research Contribution

-The works within Transformed labor explore the concept of collaboration through the transformation of process, from hand made to automated, and through two distinct conceptual frameworks.
+The works within Transformed Labor explore the concept of collaboration through the transformation of process, from hand made to automated, and through two distinct conceptual frameworks.
 The first body of work includes 7 small-scale paintings exploring the processes of production.
 The works investigate the contradictions within natural resource industries such as mining and fish farming and the impact and effects of ‘working with’ the environment.
 The motifs within these works draw from traditional folk art paper cutting techniques and imagery, which have been re-contextualised through vinyl stencil making.
-Here production or the labor of cutting has been transformed through newer technologies and painterly processes.
-Mobile Living is the second body of work, here the labor of paper cutting has been re-contextualised through laser cutting technologies.
-These works combine natural plant motifs with mobility equipment in order to explore how collaboration occurs between the natural and industrialised worlds.
+Here the production or labor of cutting has been transformed through newer technologies and painterly processes.
+In the second body of work, Mobile Living, the labor of paper cutting has been re-contextualised through laser cutting technologies.
+These works combine natural plant motifs with mobility equipment such as … in order to explore how collaboration occurs between the natural and industrialised worlds.

 Research Significance